bbotsch301-cloud/Ecclesia_Basilikos/replit.md

-✓ Fixed "Begin Learning" button visibility issues with proper gold styling ✓ Removed Local Assemblies, Mutual Support, and Ongoing Education content sections ✓ Updated covenant community content to emphasize Kingdom without borders theology
+✓ Fixed "Begin Learning" button visibility issues with proper gold styling ✓ Removed Local Assemblies, Mutual Support, and Ongoing Education content sections ✓ Updated covenant community content to emphasize Kingdom without borders theology ✓ Revamped entire website theme from "Freedom Under the New Covenant" to "Come out of her, my people" ✓ Updated main course title to focus on building the everlasting Kingdom from Daniel 2:44 ✓ Rebranded "Learn to Steward" to "Kingdom Builder Academy" throughout the platform ✓ Updated all module descriptions to emphasize separation from Babylon and Kingdom building ✓ Changed main scripture reference to Revelation 18:4 "Come out of her, my people" ✓ Integrated Daniel 2:44 theology about the everlasting Kingdom that shall consume all earthly kingdoms

 ## User Preferences